 From 2012 through 2015, Comerica demonstrated its endurance in a challenging economic cycle by continuing to focus on its relationship-banking strategy.
 In 2015, average loans topped $48 billion, and average deposits grew to a record $58 billion.
 Through its equity repurchase program and dividends, Comerica returned $389 million, or 73 percent of 2015 net income, to shareholders in 2015.
 All the while, Comerica has been navigating its way through a modestly growing U.S. economy, as well as increased regulatory and technology demands.

 Comerica has continued to demonstrate its commitment to the communities it serves through our strong culture of diversity and inclusion, community involvement and environmental commitment.
-Comerica has been recognized as one of the most community-minded companies in the nation by Points of Light, earned a Top 10 ranking in Newsweek’s list of America’s Most Responsible Companies and ranked among the DiversityInc® Top 4 regional companies for diversity.
+Comerica has been recognized as one of the most community-minded companies in the nation by Points of Light, named to Newsweek’s list of America’s Most Responsible Companies and recognized by DiversityInc® as a Noteworthy Company.

 Comerica ushered in a historic milestone in 2019 with the celebration of its 170th anniversary.
 Comerica’s longevity has earned it the distinction as Michigan’s longest serving bank.
 It was only fitting that Comerica’s 170th anniversary mark the final year for Babb.
 Babb, who played a pivotal role in Comerica’s success, announced his retirement at the end of 2019 and named Curtis C. Farmer chairman, president and CEO.